How to ensure good corporate governance: 10 simple steps

 What are the key elements of effective corporate governance?

-Aprio was founded in 2003 with the aim of supporting good governance for all organizations, large and small.
-Since that time, we’ve had the opportunity to work with thousands of board members and corporate secretaries and we’ve observed patterns in how to ensure good corporate governance.
-Here is our top 10 list of lessons on how to ensure good corporate governance:
+Aprio was founded in 2003 with the aim of supporting good governance for all organizations, large and small with our board technology.
+Since then, we’ve had the opportunity to work with thousands of board members and corporate secretaries and observe patterns in ensuring good corporate governance practices.
+Here is our list of top 10 observations.

-1. Recognize that good corporate governance is not just about compliance
+1. Recognize that good corporate governance is about balancing compliance with strategic oversight

 2. Clarify the board’s role in strategy and risk management

 It’s generally accepted that the board has a significant role to play in strategy and risk management.
-Given the board’s responsibility for corporate long-term performance, the board needs to contribute to the development and adoption of the company’s strategic direction.
-This can range from being directly involved in defining strategies to simply providing approval to those developed by management.
+Given the board’s responsibility for corporate long-term performance, it’s essential that the board plays an active role in setting the company’s strategic direction.
+This can range from being directly involved in defining the business strategy to simply providing approval to those developed by management.

 4. Build a skills-based, diverse board

 Research shows that the make-up of a corporate board impacts a board’s culture and engagement.
-And while there is a trend towards more board diversity, there’s mixed evidence linking diversity to performance.
-Diversity matters, but it must go beyond gender, age, and ethnicity.
+And while there is a greater emphasis towards diversity, the benefits of a diverse board extend beyond mere representation of different genders, ages or ethnic backgrounds.

 5. Appoint an effective, competent chairperson